-Michael J. Harris is an associate at Crowe & Mulvey, LLP.
-His areas of practice include medical malpractice, products liability, automobile accidents, premises liability, and personal injury, with an emphasis on cases involving wrongful death and catastrophic injury.
+Michael J. Harris has been an attorney at Crowe & Mulvey, LLP since 1999.
+His areas of practice include medical malpractice, motor vehicle crashes, construction site injuries, premises liability, products liability, and general personal injury, with an emphasis on cases involving wrongful death and catastrophic injury.
 Mr. Harris has personally handled hundreds of cases and obtained countless million and multi-million dollar recoveries for his clients through settlement and trial.

 Prior to coming to Crowe & Mulvey, LLP, Mike had already acquired extensive legal experience through his work with the Insurance Fraud Division of the Attorney General’s Office; his advocacy and counseling with a Middlesex County Battered Women’s Clinic; his work with Federal District Court Judge Patti B. Saris; and his zealous advocacy as a public defender for the Dorchester District Court.